 To qualify for deduction, awards to executive officers under the annual performance-based bonus program and the long-term incentive program include a performance test based on adjusted net income in addition to the other performance tests described above.
 Adjusted net income means net income adjusted, as appropriate, to exclude the following items or variances: change in accounting principles; acquisitions; dispositions of a business; asset impairments; restructuring charges; extraordinary, unusual or infrequent items; and extraordinary litigation costs and insurance recoveries.
-For fiscal 2014, the adjusted net income target was \$4.3 billion, and the Company achieved adjusted net income of \$7.6 billion.
-Net income was adjusted by reducing it to reflect the after tax effects of income recorded in connection with the settlement of litigation, gains from the sale of real estate and other investment gains (an aggregate of \$68 million) and by increasing it to reflect the after tax effects of a currency devaluation and restructuring and impairment charges (an aggregate of \$173 million).
-Therefore, bonuses earned in fiscal 2014 and restricted stock units vesting based on fiscal 2014 results are deductible under Section 162(m).
+For fiscal 2015, the adjusted net income target was \$5.1 billion, and the Company achieved adjusted net income of \$8.8 billion.
+Net income was adjusted by increasing reported net income to reflect the write-off of a deferred tax asset related to the Disneyland Paris recapitalization (\$399 million) and the net impact of restructuring and impairment charges and timing adjustments (\$4 million).
+Therefore, bonuses earned in fiscal 2015 and restricted stock units vesting based on fiscal 2015 results are deductible under Section 162(m).